List of EastEnders characters introduced in 2014: Bert and Ernie Moon

 Bert Moon and Ernie Moon, are the twin sons of Alfie Moon (Shane Richie) and Kat Moon (Jessie Wallace).
 They were played by Freddie and Stanley Beale from 2014 to 2016.
 On 25 November 2018, it was announced Bert and Ernie, and their half-brother, Tommy Moon, would be returning.
 Bert is played by Elliot Briffett, and Ernie by Cody Briffett.

 They are born on 8 August 2014, though the first baby to be born is not breathing and has to be resuscitated.
-During the pregnancy the babies are nicknamed "Bert and Ernie" after the Muppets, and although Kat insists the names are temporary Alfie eventually wins her round and they decide to register them as Albert and Ernest when they are unable to come up with alternative names.
+During the pregnancy the babies are nicknamed "Bert and Ernie" after The Muppets, and although Kat insists the names are temporary Alfie eventually wins her round and they decide to register them as Albert and Ernest when they are unable to come up with alternative names.
 When the twins are one month old their home is burned down by Alfie as part of an insurance scam; this results in Kat being badly burned and spending a month apart from the twins to recuperate in hospital.
-Their parents later separate when the twins are four months old after Kat finds out Alfie was responsible for the fire and as a result they move in with Kat's cousin Stacey Branning (Lacey Turner), her daughter, Lily Branning (Aine Garvey), and their great-grandmother Mo Harris (Laila Morse).
+Their parents later separate when the twins are four months old after Kat finds out Alfie was responsible for the fire and as a result they move in with Kat's cousin Stacey Branning (Lacey Turner), her daughter Lily (Aine Garvey), and their great-grandmother Mo Harris (Laila Morse).
 Their parents reunite and after they win the lottery Kat and Alfie relocate to Spain with the twins and their older half-brother Tommy Moon (Ralfie White/Shay Crotty/Sonny Kendall).
 They return briefly with the family in December 2015 and January 2016.
 In 2018, Kat returns from Spain and though she misses the children, she ignores Alfie's calls.
 It is revealed that Ernie was scalded by hot water while Kat was having an affair, and Alfie blamed Kat and sent her back to England, but did not know about the affair at the time.

 It was reported on 22 July 2014 that the babies would be named Bert and Ernie, after the Muppets characters.
 Sarah Deen from the Metro said of the twins' arrival: "The lovely scene with Kat and Alfie cuddling their healthy newborn sons is probably the most positive thing EastEnders viewers have seen in months.
 The mass outpouring of love on Twitter for two fictional characters was quite something."

 Bert and Ernie do not appear in the spin-off series Kat & Alfie: Redwater, in which Kat and Alfie travel to Ireland, because Dominic Treadwell-Collins knew that having two small children in the series would have "limited Kat and Alfie and they wouldn't have been able to do as much", though revealed that they were originally due to appear, but "suddenly you ended up having storylines about who is looking after the twins and on a show like this we needed to tell other stories" and confirmed that Kat and Alfie have only left them for a few weeks and check on them during the series.